IcaroStrk/IcaroStrk/README.md

 I’m Ícaro Ponce (18)
 - Interested in JS, IA, Machine Learning
-- Work with Delphi, SQL, Fast Report, sales management
+- Work with Delphi, SQL, Fast Report, Sales management

 <!---
 IcaroStrk/IcaroStrk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.